This blog provides information for educational purposes only. Read our complete summary for more info.

 Finally, mobile fuels such as gasoline, diesel, and kerosene have limited shelf lives and will be subject to supply issues during instances of widespread infrastructure meltdowns.

-To use alcohol as a fuel in a small engine, it must be 100% pure.
-This is an issue, albeit only a small one, as fuel alcohol produced by means of distillation maxes out at a purity of 95%.
+To use alcohol as a fuel in a small engine, it would ideally be 100% pure.
+This is an issue, because fuel alcohol produced by means of distillation maxes out at a purity of about 95%.
 Re-distilling will not result in a higher proof product.
 To remove the last bit of water from the fuel, it must treated with a drying agent.
 Interestingly, according to scientists at Purdue University, corn grits and even tapioca can be used to remove water from ethanol.

-There is one very important piece of information that one should consider when producing antiseptic: the strength of the alcohol greatly alters its effectiveness and stronger is not always better.
+There is one very important piece of information that a commercial distiller should consider when producing antiseptic: the strength of the alcohol greatly alters its effectiveness and stronger is not always better.
 Generally, the antimicrobial activity of alcohol is significantly lower at concentrations below 50%.
-So, when producing antiseptic, make sure that it’s at least 50% alcohol.
+So, when a commercial distiller is producing antiseptic, make sure that it’s at least 50% alcohol.
 Also, the optimal strength is in the 60 to 90% range.
 That’s where the “stronger is not always better” rule comes into play.
 Interestingly enough, applying alcohol stronger than 90% to a wound actually disrupts the body’s natural healing process.
-Rubbing alcohol sold in stores is about 70% alcohol and that’s the strength we’d suggest you shoot for.
-Producing alcohol in this purity range can be accomplished with little knowledge and basic distillation equipment.
+Rubbing alcohol sold in stores is about 70% alcohol and that’s the strength a commercial distiller would shoot for.

 We already touched on this above, but we explore the idea more here.
-In 2013, Brown-Forman, the parent company of Jack Daniels and other popular alcohol brands posted $3.8 billion in gross sales?
+In 2013, Brown-Forman, the parent company of Jack Daniels and other popular alcohol brands posted $3.8 billion in gross sales.
 Seems like a lot of money, doesn’t it?
-It’s actually not a lot of cash compared to the total 2103 revenue of the world’s largest oil companies, which totaled $1.8 trillion.
+It’s actually not a lot of cash compared to the total 2013 revenue of the world’s largest oil companies, which totaled $1.8 trillion.
 Also, consider this, the US healthcare industry posted similar revenues, and is roughly a 2 trillion dollar per year industry.
-In case you’re not an economist, we should clarify that these figures represent a lot of money.
+For those that are not economists, we should clarify that these figures represent a lot of money.

 What are we getting at here?
 Well, whiskey, fuel, and health are all big industries.
 That’s because these things offer a lot of utility to humans.
 That makes things like whiskey, healthcare products, and fuel very valuable.
 In a situation where traditional economies fail and money becomes more or less useless, the only way individuals will be able to get things they need will be to make the goods themselves or to trade for them.
 Having a still and knowing how to produce valuable products with it (as long as the distiller has the proper permits) will open up a world of opportunities for bartering in an SHTF economy.